rahulpnath/rahulpnath.com-old/source/_posts/2017-05-01-azure-key-vault-from-azure-functions.markdown

 <img src="{{site.images_root}}/azureFunction_createFunction.png" alt="" class="center" />

 In the *run.csx* file add in the code for the function.
 The below code fetches the secret value from the Key Vault and logs it.
-You need to provide the [Azure AD Application Id and secret](http://www.rahulpnath.com/blog/authenticating-a-client-application-with-azure-key-vault/) to authenticate with it](http://www.rahulpnath.com/blog/azure-key-vault-from-azure-functions-certificate-based-authentication/).
-Alternatively you can also use [certificate based authentication to authenticate with the Key Vault.
+You need to provide the [Azure AD Application Id and secret](http://www.rahulpnath.com/blog/authenticating-a-client-application-with-azure-key-vault/) to authenticate with it.
+Alternatively you can also use [certificate based authentication to authenticate with the Key Vault](http://www.rahulpnath.com/blog/azure-key-vault-from-azure-functions-certificate-based-authentication/).
 Make sure you add in the relevant *using* statements for the KeyVault client Azure Active Directory Authentication libraries (ADAL).

 ``` csharp
 using System;